aoyarzun/Tidy-Data-Project/README.md

 The Script does the following main activities:

-First: construct the Test Dataset
+First: build the Test Dataset

 1.-Merges the training and the test sets to create one data set.

-2.-Read The features.txt file  to save  the variables to be considered features<-read.delim("features.txt", header=FALSE, sep = "\t")
+2.-Read The features.txt file  to save  the variables to be considered

 3.-Get the Test observations from X-test Set file

-4.-Name The columns assiated with X-test observations
+4.-Name The columns associated with X-test observations

 5.-Get the activity Labels-test set from y_test file

 6.-Give the name to the  activity label column

 7.-Get the subject column who performed the experiment from subject file